 I tried several flavours, including Assam black tea with rosemary and lavender, honey cheese, lugu green tea and earl grey tea.
 Yes, I went to Miyahara several times.
 Ha!

 Miyahara has its own unique flavours where you cannot find anywhere else.
-Plus, they have a variety of flavoured tea ice-cream and a wide array of chocolate flavours.
+Some of the best Miyahara ice cream flavours include tea-infused flavour and a wide array of chocolate flavours.
 And not to mention all the fruit flavours too!

 If you order two scoops (NT$160), you get two toppings.